Printable version: National FDI Fact Sheet

-Employ 5.6 million Americans, or 5 percent of private sector employment.
+Employ 6.8 million U.S. workers, or 5.5 percent of private sector employment.

 See Insourcing Jobs by State

-Support an annual payroll of $438 billion, paying U.S. workers an average of $77,632 - more than 34 percent higher than the economy-wide average.
+Support an annual payroll of $539 billion, paying U.S. workers an average of $79,040 in compensation - that is 24 percent more than the economy-wide average.

-Add $736 billion in value to the U.S. economy, or 6.3 percent of private sector GDP.
+Add $895 billion in value-added to the U.S. economy, or 6.4 percent of private sector GDP.

-Provide nearly 2.1 million manufacturing jobs, accounting for over 17 percent of America's manufacturing workforce.
+Provide nearly 2.5 million manufacturing jobs, accounting for more than 20 percent of America's manufacturing workforce.

-Pay an average salary of $84,300 to employees in the manufacturing sector, higher than the nation-wide manufacturing average of $75,787.
+Pay an average annual compensation of $89,800 to employees in the manufacturing sector, greater than the nation-wide manufacturing average of $81,387.

-Produce over 20 percent of U.S. exports, providing $303.7 billion in American goods and services annually to customers around the world.
+Produce more than 23 percent of U.S. exports, providing $353 billion in American goods annually to customers around the world.

-Pay 14 percent of U.S. federal corporate income taxes.
+Pay 17 percent of U.S. federal corporate income taxes.^

 Research & Development

-Spend $45.2 billion annually on U.S. research and development activities, or 16 percent of all R&D performed by U.S. companies.
+Spend $57 billion annually on U.S. research and development activities, or more than 16 percent of all R&D performed by U.S. companies.

-Invest an annual $177 billion on property, plant construction and new equipment, accounting for 14.4 percent of all non-residential capital investment made in the United States.
+Invest an annual $254 billion on new property, plant construction and equipment, accounting for 11 percent of all non-residential capital investment made in the United States.

-Purchase goods and services worth hundreds of billions of dollars every year from local suppliers and small businesses across the United States.
+Purchase goods and services worth $1.4 trillion annually from local suppliers and small businesses across the United States.*

-All statistics unless otherwise noted are the latest data from the Department of Commerce's Bureau of Economic Analysis released August 2013 regarding the U.S. subsidiaries of internationally-headquartered companies.
+All statistics unless otherwise noted are the latest data from the Department of Commerce's Bureau of Economic Analysis as of August 2017.
 They are compiled by Content First, LLC for the Organization for International Investment.

 ^Internal Revenue Service, Statistics of Income Division, Corporation Statistics (latest available data).